mlflow/mlflow/docs/source/getting-started/logging-first-model/step2-mlflow-client.rst

    :align: center
    :alt: Exploring the Default Experiment

-   Using the Mlflow Client's search_experiments() API to view the Default Experiment
+   Using the MLflow Client's search_experiments() API to view the Default Experiment

 In the next step, we'll create our first experiment and dive into the options that are available for providing metadata information that helps to keep track of related experiments and organize our